MeenaSoftwareDevelopment/assg2-planning/README.md

 2. Use basic pseudo code to help define, establish and quickly test high-level in-game functions, actions and logic (depending on your preference you may prefer to complete step 4 before step 3)
 3. Use basic UML flowcharts to help plan, design and test game logic, interaction, mechanics and flow
 4. Establish game state management (start, win, lose, draw) – confirm how the state could be monitored, detected or changed?

+# Activity Group Guidance 3 – Coding

+1. Create a Git repository (or similar) to organise your coding strategy
+2. Allocate responsibilities
+3. Code (regardless of strategy you must continually test).
+4. Complete this stage of the application (depending on strategy this may be repeated or be an incremental activity)

+# Activity Group Guidance 4 – Testing

+1. Conduct end-to-end system testing (as defined in activity 1.11)
+2. Identify and log any errors (including code, logic, interaction, state, etc.)
+3. Fix and Repeat (depending on strategy this may mean returning to Activity 2 and or 3)
+4. Repeat while necessary

+# Activity Group Guidance 5 – End of Project Review (Part A: 20%)

+1. Complete project source code listing (25%)
+Your listing should demonstrate: o	Consistent evidence of good standards (such as: naming, comments, etc.) (25%) o	Consistent evidence of good structure (such as: indenting, continuity, etc.) (25%) o	Consistent evidence of good coding practices (such as: modular, defined functions and clear logic) (25%)

+# Activity Individual Guidance 6 – Post Project Design Documentation (Part B: 30%)

+1. Gather and document evidence from ALL of your project’s activities and outcomes.
+2. Combine and compile ALL project evidence into a well-structured, proofread PowerPoint style presentation* that:
+a.
+Identifies and describes the project (5%)
+b.
+Identifies each member of your group and summarises their contribution to the project.
+(5%)
+c.
+Well-annotated screen shots demonstrating and highlighting features and functions of your software (including: segments of source code illustrating how problems were resolved (e.g. NPC, AI and player control) supported by any initial high-level pseudo code, run-time screen captures, errors as well as embedded digital photos of any hand drawn images, diagrams, initial flowcharts or the results of whiteboard brainstorming sessions, etc.) (15%)
+d.
+A summary of the ‘target user’ including an example profile (5%)
+e.
+An organised list of user requirements (based on the target user) (5%)
+f.
+An organised list of system requirements (e.g. the project, the hardware, the software strategy, the game-rules and mechanics, etc.) (10%)